neondatabase/website/content/docs/guides/branching-github-actions.md

 This GitHub Action deletes a branch from your Neon project.

 <Admonition type="info">
 The source code for this action is available on [GitHub](https://github.com/neondatabase/delete-branch-action).
-You can also find this action on the [GitHub Action marketplace](https://github.com/marketplace/actions/neon-database-delete-branch).
 </Admonition>

 ### Prerequisites